VeigarJia/Chla_Forecasting/README.md

 This is A Cluster-Stacking-based Approach to Forecasting Seasonal Chlorophyll-a Concentration in Coastal Waters

 # FILE DESCRIPTION
-1. 2015-2018ALL: dataset used in the experiment.
-LK represents the K-season-behind historical data of water quality monitoring stations.
-Due to the confidentiality of the data, we hash the number of monitoring stations and hide the geographical location coordinates of the stations.
+1. 2015-2018ALL: The folder used to store the original data of the experiment.
+Recommended file naming: LK.csv, where K represents the K-season-behind historical data of water quality monitoring stations.
+Due to the confidentiality of marine monitoring station information, we do not provide the original data set for the experiment.
 2. Pictures: experimental results.
 3. 2015-2018Time.csv: the seasonal average concentration of chlorophyll-a of each monitoring station in 2015-2018.
 4. Cluster_function.py: group stations through various clustering algorithms.